How to Sell your boat on FAFB

 The most important thing to get right when selling a boat is the price.
 Everyone tells us the same story of how much they have spent on the boat, get over it!
 Money spent on maintenance is money well spent but don't expect to be able to add this onto the price when you are selling.
 Do your research, ask around, don't just ask good friends, they will all tell you your boat is worth a fortune.
 The fact is your boat is worth whatever someone will pay for it and asking for a realistic price from day one is probably the most important factor in selling your boat quickly.
 One way to reduce the asking price of your boat is to remove expensive items, e.g. net hauler or unusual electronics that a buyer may not need but could be used on your next boat.
 Make sure you state clearly what is and is not included in the sale.

 Present your boat at its best.
-Clean it thoroughly and remove all the items that you are not using, no one wants to see the old wellies, oilskins, bits of rope, broken fenders, half full tins of paint etc that you are keeping as spare just in case.
+Clean it thoroughly, make sure it is good condition and remove all the items that you are not using, no one wants to see the old wellies, oilskins, bits of rope, broken fenders, half full tins of paint etc that you are keeping as spare just in case.
 Do all the basic essential hull and engine maintenance.
 Buyers like to know that you have looked after your boat.

 When you fill in the online form make sure you describe your boat accurately.
 Be specific.
 The make or construction box should state the maker if possible, not just wood or steel or GRP.
 This tells all the search engines on the internet that you are selling this type of boat and will make your advert work better for you.